-Final day coverage of the 68th Berlin International Film Festival with reviews of Daughter of Mine, Mug, Transit, The Heiresses, and My Brother’s Name Is Robert and He Is an Idiot
+Final-day coverage of the 68th Berlin International Film Festival with reviews of Daughter of Mine, Mug, Transit, The Heiresses, and My Brother’s Name Is Robert and He Is an Idiot

 Daughter of Mine (Figlia Mia)

-Vittoria (Sara Casu) is a red-haired nine-year-old girl growing up with her adoptive parents in a remote village of Sardinia.
+Vittoria (Sara Casu) is a red-haired nine-year-old girl growing up with her adoptive parents in a remote village in Sardinia.
 Her foster mother Tina (Valeria Golino) has been in contact with the girl’s alcoholic birth mother Angelica (Alba Rohrwacher) for a long time, visiting her often at the woman’s rundown farm where she lives with her horses and a dog.
 Now that Angelica is facing eviction after having accumulated an enormous debt, she has decided to vacate her farm in one month and move to the Italian mainland.
 But when she asks Tina to take Vittoria to see her, the girl’s curiosity brings Angelica closer to her daughter than Tina would want.

 Focusing primarily on the story she wants to tell, Laura Bispuri directs Daughter of Mine with an essentially naturalistic, matter-of-fact approach, using a grainier image, elongated shots and a handheld camera.
 The film also relies on strong performances, and while Casu plays Vittoria as a typically curious girl who becomes fascinated with Angelica’s high spirits, Golino conveys all the love and affection that Tina has for the girl, making us understand her fear that she may be like her birth mother (a resemblance emphasized by their hair color) — which lets us forgive her desperate attempt to “cure” her daughter and expose what a “whore” Angelica is.